keithmattix/kind-admission-controller-webhook-demo/README.md

 ## Deploying the Webhook Server

-1. Bring up a Kubernetes cluster satisfying the above prerequisites, and make sure it is active (i.e., either via the configuration in the default location, or by setting the `KUBECONFIG` environment variable).
+1. Make sure the `kind` executable is accessible from your shell
 2. Run `./deploy.sh`.
-This will create a CA, a certificate and private key for the webhook server, and deploy the resources in the newly created `webhook-demo` namespace in your Kubernetes cluster.
+This will sping up the cluster with the correct config, create a CA, a certificate and private key for the webhook server, and deploy the resources in the newly created `webhook-demo` namespace in your `kind` cluster.

 ## Verify